mincrmatt12/nmfu/docs/user-ref/parser.md

 Additionally, the name of a macro argument of type `expr` can replace any _integer-expression_.
 Priority versus _output-variable_ names is undefined.

+!!! warning
+    The precise semantics of "last matched" character for the purposes of `$last` are somewhat vague.
+It is only guaranteed to be well-defined in the following
+    situations:

+    - Immediately after **(and in the same block)** as a _match-statement_, in which case it is the last-matched character of the _match-expression_.
+    - Inside a _case-statement_ clause which itself **cannot match characters**, in which case it is the last-matched character of the predicate expression.
+    - During a _foreach-statement_, where it takes on precisely the values matched by the contents of the first block.

+    In other places it may bind to the first character of the next match expression depending on the surrounding context.

 ## Block Statements

 Block statements are statements which contain a block of other statements: